lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/containers.md

 [container creation](#container-creation).
 Moreover, existing Docker container can easily be converted, which is documented [here](#importing-a-docker-container).

+If you are already familar with Singularity, you might be more intressted in our [singularity recipe hints](singularity_recipe_hints.md).

 <!--ZIH wiki sites:-->

 <!--- [Example Definitions](singularity_example_definitions.md)-->